 - You have one spine.
 If you change the shape in one area, you decrease the ability to change the shape in another

-- The physical and emotional stress of an injury can often disrupt stable breathing mechanics, sometimes you need to relearn to breathe correctly before any other method of rehabilitation will hold
+- The physical and emotional stress of an injury can often disrupt stable breathing mechanics, sometimes you need to relearn to breathe and brace correctly before any other method of rehabilitation will hold

 - The strength of the aerobic system is a predictor of recovery time